bowheart/fluxuate/README.md

 todos.state // []
 ```

-`Conflux.state` is Of particular note here.
+`Conflux.state` is of particular note here.
 This is just a dynamic property (a getter) that will calculate the piece of state controlled by the Conflux's Manager.
 In this case, `todos.state` is an exact shorthand for `store.getState().todos`.

 Fluxuate will dynamically create the reducer hierarchy.